Understanding and Healing Ulcers: Natural Support for Digestive Health and Recovery

 Healthy diet

-Regular follow-up with healthcare provider
+Regular medical follow-up

 Monitor for recurrence:

-Be alert to returning symptoms
+Alert to returning symptoms

 Seek prompt medical attention if symptoms return